From seaside settings to off-the-grid squatter communities, these are the ten cheapest cities in California.

 A surprise addition to our list of cheapest cities in California might be Sacramento.

 As the capital of the Golden State and a neighbour to both San Francisco and Lake Tahoe, Sacramento does indeed have a high quality of life.
-However, it can still be quite an affordable place to call home.
+However, it can still be quite an affordable place to call home and some of the best things to do in summer.

 9. Vacaville, CA – a community hidden in the hills